Victorian Railways Z type carriage

 (As part of these upgrades for DDA-Complience by WCR: ACZ's 252 & 257 were permanently turned, with the old east end {that once formerly housed the 1980s-era fitted larger conductors work station / compartments} being subsequently removed & replaced with a DDA-complement disabled toilet, similar to that fitted to V/Line BZN Carriages, this was hence renamed the new west end of the carriage.
-The old west end, that once housed the former toilet and washroom compartments divided by the central aisle & saloon entry} was subsequently removed & replaced with a new smaller conductors work station / compartment and hence renamed the new east end of the carriage.)
+The old west end, that once housed the former toilet and washroom compartments divided by the central aisle & saloon entry} was subsequently removed & replaced with a new smaller conductors work station/compartment and hence renamed the new east end of the carriage.)

 The remaining Z type carriages in the V/Line fleet were temporarily removed from service in January 2013 due to cracking occurring in the bogies.
 The carriages have gradually been returned to service, and as at mid December 2016, only BTN253, BTN254, BZN258, BZN262 and BTN268 were out of service.

-History
+These were all later reintroduced to service after their bogies were repaired.

 Services

 For much of their life, the Z cars operated as Z sets, however, in the early 1990s most sets were broken up, with carriages merged into N sets.
 They thus currently run on services mixed with Z sets.
 Until 2010, there was one set still branded as a Z set, set SZ7, however, this set was actually mostly made up of S cars.

-The Z type cars run on long-distance services to Bairnsdale, Albury, Shepparton, Swan Hill and Warrnambool, as well as some interurban services.
-In the past, they also operated on other long-distance and interurban runs.
+The Z type cars currently run on long-distance services to Swan Hill.
+In the past, they also operated on other long-distance services, as well as interurban runs.

-With the introduction of more V/locity trains, the Z cars will be withdrawn from all remaining services, except for Swan Hill, where it is unknown when locomotive-hauled trains will be replaced.
+With the introduction of more VLocity trains, the Z cars have been withdrawn from all remaining services, except for Swan Hill, where it is unknown when locomotive-hauled trains will be replaced.